 Use ice cream scoops to ball up cookie dough.
 Makes cookies uniform in size and it’s easy to keep track of your points and calories when everything is the same size.
-The one I used for the recipe is a small one.
+The one I used for the recipe is a small ice cream scoop.

-Form dough with small scoop and place on baking sheet lined with parchment paper for Best Chocolate Chip Cookies.
+Form dough with small ice cream scoop and place on baking sheet lined with parchment paper for Best Chocolate Chip Cookies.

 Finished product!
 Best Ever Chocolate Chip Cookies!